billbrod/foveated-metamers/README.md

      the highest scaling value (all linear, not gamma-corrected).
     - Allow the participant to flip between these images at their leisure, so they understand what the images will look like.
+   - Note: this *will not work* unless you have the metamers for this comparison at the locations where they end up after synthesis (you probably don't).
+If you're interested in using this script, open an issue and I'll try to rework it.

-### Split-screen Task
+### Task structure

-Now, using a split-screen task.
+Unlike previous experiments, we use a split-screen task.
 Each trial lasts 1.4 seconds and is structured like so:

 ```
 |Image 1 | Blank  |Image 2 |Response|  Blank |